Hyperbaric Oxygen Therapy Cost in Montreal (2026) Skip to main content

 How Much Does HBOT Cost in Montreal?

 RAMQ covers HBOT at Hopital du Sacre-Coeur for all 14 recognised conditions at no out-of-pocket cost with a physician referral.
-The private downtown clinic offers self-pay HBOT for off-label indications or faster scheduling.
+Conditions outside the 14 recognised indications are not RAMQ-funded; the private downtown clinic may offer them on a self-pay basis, but availability varies by clinic and is not guaranteed, so patients can enquire directly about faster scheduling.

 For an RAMQ-covered indication